[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 1. Step 1: Simple SiGe structure

-- database.in - contains parameters of the materials (don't worry about it now)
+- ..\database\database_nn3.in - contains parameters of the materials (don't worry about it now)

-- You have four options for the input file:
+- In this tutorial, you have four options for the input file:

 Start with input_file1.in - a simple SiGe structure.

-2. Open input_file1.in with your favourite text editor and read it.
+2. Open input_file1.in with nextnanomat and read it.
 There are lots of comments that will explain you what's going on.

-If you have any questions regarding the keywords you will find it extremely useful to have a look at their explanations here.
+If you have any questions regarding the keywords you will find it extremely useful to right-click on your mouse within the nextnanomat text editor.
+Then a link to the online documentation appears, or have a look at the explanations here.

 - No current or quantum states will be calculated.